ABOUTONLINE PROGRAMSRESOURCES

 From a therapeutic lens, fun is not avoidance - it’s integration.
 It reminds the body and psyche that life holds more than effort and endurance.
 Play reconnects us to vitality, flexibility, and the parts of ourselves that know how to be alive.

-Reclaiming play is not about adding more to your to-do list; it’s about softening the grip of constant effort.
-Even brief moments of fun can restore balance, support emotional regulation, and reconnect you to parts of yourself that know how to rest, feel, and enjoy.
+Reclaiming play is not about adding more to your to-do list; it's about softening the grip of the constant effort.
+Even brief moments of fun can restore balance, support emotional regulation, and reconnect you to parts of yourself that know how to rest, feel and enjoy.
 In therapy, we see again and again that play is not separate from healing - it is one of the ways healing happens.

-Mahan Khalsa | FEB 12
+Mahan Khalsa | FEB 11

 Share this blog post